KWSmit/Pixy_ev3dev/README.md

 Sourcecode: /Pixy/pixy_demo.py

 In this example Pixy is set to mode `SIG1`.
-The program continuousy reads data from the camera, until the TouchSensor is pressed.
+The program continuously reads data from the camera, until the TouchSensor is pressed.
 When valid data is received, the program calculates the size and shape of the bouncing box of the largest detected `SIG1` object.
-To update the bouncing box on the display, first the display needs to be cleared and than the bouncing box can be redrawn.
+To update the bouncing box on the display, first the display needs to be cleared and then the bouncing box can be redrawn.

 See [video](https://www.youtube.com/embed/b2LZpY1qbKE) on YouTube.